d-plaindoux/transept/README.md

 ## Parsers with a direct style

-Direct style means we parse char stream.
+Direct style means we parse a stream of characters.
 In this case all characters are significant even spaces.

 ### Required modules